farisfaikar/Number-Game/README.md

 # Number Game
 This is a 4 digit number game where you can guess 4 numbers to win the game!

+- Don't forget to read the CONTRIBUTING.md file
 - I'm planning to add a tutorial to install and play the game, stay tuned!

 So yea, this looks cleaner... so far.
 Can't wait to make this whole thing messy again.